 The tool allows the Town to overlay these layers to identify the "hot-spots" for traditional Title 5 concerns.
 These areas were then incorporated into the plan where practical.
 Many of these "hot-spots" overlaid other needs such as nutrients and pond protection.
-The Plan for the Barnstable Harbor Watershed addresses traditional Title 5 concerns as shown in the data presented below which was calculated using the Town's wastewater planning GIS tool:
+The Plan for the Barnstable Harbor Watershed addresses traditional Title 5 concerns as shown in the data presented below which was calculated using the Town's wastewater planning GIS tool (this data does not account for attenuated nitrogen data):

-- Total parcels within the Town of Barnstable within the Barnstable Harbor Watershed = 4,656 - Total parcels connected to municipal existing sewer = 452 (10%) - Parcels with total area less than 0.25 acres = 335 (7%) - 139 (41%) already served by municipal sewer - \circ 38 (11%) additional to be addressed with a traditional solution in the Plan - Total = 177 (52%) - Parcels with average depth to groundwater less than four feet = 267 (6%)
+- Total parcels within the Town of Barnstable within the Barnstable Harbor Watershed = 4,656 - Total parcels connected to municipal existing sewer = 452 (10%) - Parcels with total area less than 0.25 acres = 335 (7%) - 139 (41%) already served by municipal sewer - $\circ$ 38 (11%) additional to be addressed with a traditional solution in the Plan - Total = 177 (52%) - Parcels with average depth to groundwater less than four feet = 267 (6%)

-- \circ 29 (11%) already served by municipal sewer - \circ 36 (13%) additional to be addressed with a traditional solution in the Plan - Total = 65 (24%) - Parcels with septic system variances = 26 (0.6%) - \circ 5 (19%) will be addressed with a traditional solution in the Plan - Parcels with known failed septic systems = 2 (0.04%) - \circ 1 (50%) will be addressed with a traditional solution in the Plan - Parcels located within a Zone II = 669 (14%) - \circ 40 (6%) already served by municipal sewer - \circ 382 (57%) additional to be addressed with a traditional solution in the Plan - Total = 422 (63%)
+- $\circ$ 29 (11%) already served by municipal sewer - $\circ$ 36 (13%) additional to be addressed with a traditional solution in the Plan - Total = 65 (24%) - Parcels with septic system variances = 26 (0.6%) - $\circ$ 5 (19%) will be addressed with a traditional solution in the Plan - Parcels with known failed septic systems = 2 (0.04%) - $\circ$ 1 (50%) will be addressed with a traditional solution in the Plan - Parcels located within a Zone II = 669 (14%) - $\circ$ 40 (6%) already served by municipal sewer - $\circ~382~(57\%)$ additional to be addressed with a traditional solution in the Plan - Total = 422 (63%)

-- Total parcels within the Barnstable Harbor Watershed = 5,220 - Parcels within FEMA mapped 100-year flood zone (AE/AO) or velocity zone (VE) = 833 - o 179 (21%) already served by municipal sewer - \circ 24 (3%) that will be addressed with a traditional solution in the Plan - Total = 203 (24%)
+- Total parcels within the Barnstable Harbor Watershed = 5,220 - Parcels within FEMA mapped 100-year flood zone (AE/AO) or velocity zone (VE) = 833 - $\circ$ 179 (21%) already served by municipal sewer - $\circ~~24$ (3%) that will be addressed with a traditional solution in the Plan - Total = 203 (24%)

 Contaminants of emerging concern (CECs) are increasingly being detected in surface water.
 (CECs) are made up of three general groups, endocrine disrupting compounds, pharmaceuticals, and personal care products.
 These compounds and potential contaminants are not currently regulated by the federal government because their toxicity is not well understood.
-Collecting wastewater with sewers and treating at a centralized treatment location allows the opportunity to treat wastewater for CEC's as they are better understood and future treatment technologies are developed.
+Collecting wastewater with sewers and treating at a centralized treatment location allows the opportunity to treat wastewater for CECs as they are better understood and future treatment technologies are developed.

 The Town's wastewater planning has included detailed studies of ponds 3 acres or larger throughout the Town.
 Through those studies, there is extensive water data for 5 ponds in the Barnstable Harbor Watershed.
-Pond classification of these ponds is shown in Table 5-11.
-Two ponds within the watershed have been identified as impaired; Flax Pond, and Mill Pond.
+Pond classification of these ponds is shown in Table 5-16 and Table 5-17.
+Two ponds within the watershed have been identified as impaired: Flax Pond and Mill Pond.